MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:fft ([d_,] r_)

    Return the complex vector or matrix or :var:`r` resulting from the 1D or 2D `Fourier Transform <https://en.wikipedia.org/wiki/Fourier_transform>`_ of the real or complex vector or matrix :var:`mat` respectively.
+If :expr:`d = 'vec'` the matrix is interpreted as a vector, if :expr:`d = 'row'` the matrix is interpreted as :expr:`mat.nrow` 1D vectors.

 .. function:: mat:ifft ([d_,] r_)

-   Return the complex vector or matrix or :var:`r` resulting from the 1D or 2D inverse `Fourier Transform <https://en.wikipedia.org/wiki/Fourier_transform>`_ of the complex vector or matrix :var:`mat` respectively.
+   Return the complex vector or matrix or :var:`r` resulting from the 1D or 2D inverse `Fourier Transform <https://en.wikipedia.org/wiki/Fourier_transform>`_ of the complex vector or matrix :var:`mat` respectively.If :expr:`d = 'vec'` the matrix is interpreted as a vector, if :expr:`d = 'row'` the matrix is interpreted as :expr:`mat.nrow` 1D vectors.

 .. function:: mat:rfft ([d_,] r_)

    Return the complex vector or matrix or :var:`r` resulting from the 1D or 2D `Fourier Transform <https://en.wikipedia.org/wiki/Fourier_transform>`_ of the *real* vector or matrix :var:`mat` respectively.
 This method used an optimized version of the FFT for real data, which is about twice as fast and compact as the method :func:`mat:fft()`.
+If :expr:`d = 'vec'` the matrix is interpreted as a vector, if :expr:`d = 'row'` the matrix is interpreted as :expr:`mat.nrow` 1D vectors.

 .. function:: mat:irfft ([d_,] r)

    Return the *real* vector or matrix :var:`r` resulting from the 1D or 2D inverse `Fourier Transform <https://en.wikipedia.org/wiki/Fourier_transform>`_ of the complex vector or matrix :var:`mat` respectively as computed by the method :func:`mat:rfft()`.
+If :expr:`d = 'vec'` the matrix is interpreted as a vector, if :expr:`d = 'row'` the matrix is interpreted as :expr:`mat.nrow` 1D vectors.
 Note that :var:`r` must be provided to specify the correct result sizes.

 .. function:: mat:nfft (p_, r_)